ajd213/hypercubes/README.md

 Percolation theory gets its name from the physical processes of a fluid moving through a porous material, like water through coffee grounds in a percolating coffee machine, or oil in a porous rock bed.

 When a graph is split into many disjoint clusters, we are primarily interested in how large those clusters are.
-Many properties of percolation, such as at what value of p the graph switches from the non-percolating to the percolating phase (the so-called "percolation transition"), can be obtained only from the probabilities that clusters of different sizes will form.
+Many properties of percolation, such as the value of p at which the graph switches from the non-percolating to the percolating phase (the so-called "percolation transition"), can be obtained only from the probabilities that clusters of different sizes will form.
 Obtaining these probabilities, however, can be computationally expensive, especially for complex graphs such as the hypercube lattice.
 The most efficient method is often to 'grow' clusters from a starting site, generating the graph and evaluating the probabilities on-the-fly.
-By growing many clusters, we can estimate how likely clusters of different sizes are to form.
+By growing many clusters, we can estimate the cluster probabilities.

 This process of growing clusters is what the hypercubes module is for.
+At its core is a depth-first search algorithm which is used to grow the clusters.

 For more information on percolation, I recommend the book *Introduction to Percolation Theory, D. Stauffer & A. Aharony, Taylor & Francis (2003).*